ReadAlongs/SoundSwallower/README.md

 To build the JavaScript library, use CMake with [Emscripten](https://emscripten.org/):

-    mkdir jsbuild
-    cd jsbuild
+    cd js
     emcmake cmake ..
     emmake make

 This will create `js/soundswallower.js` and `js/soundswallower.wasm`
 in the `jsbuild` directory, which you can then include in your projects.
-It will also set up this directory to run a trivial demo application, which you can launch with `server.py`, and access at [http://localhost:8000](http://localhost:8000/).
-It seems to work fine with recent versions of Chrome, Firefox, and Edge.
+The demo application has been moved to https://github.com/dhdaines/soundswallower-demo in order to fully test NPM and Webpack integration.

-For more details on JavaScript, see [js/README.js](https://github.com/ReadAlongs/SoundSwallower/blob/master/js/README.md).
+For more details on the JavaScript implementation and API, see [js/README.js](https://github.com/ReadAlongs/SoundSwallower/blob/master/js/README.md).

 Creating binary distributions for Python